deejay94/ttt-game-project1/README.md

 As a user, I would like to be able to tell how many games I've won.
 As a user, I would like to choose the level of difficulty As a user, I want to be able to choose which letter I am.

+Unsolved problems:
+I wish I could have worked on styling a bit more and had a chance to be more creative.

 Wireframe:
 https://imgur.com/a/8tyL0